 Larry Whistler, CFA

 Larry joined Nottingham in 2006 and heads the Investment Policy Committee, along with portfolio and relationship management responsibilities.
-Prior to joining Nottingham in 2006, Larry worked as an independent RIA for two years, and before that spent a decade as a bond trader for Merrill Lynch Capital Markets in Los Angeles and New York City.
+He brings over 32 years of investment experience to the team.
+Prior to joining Nottingham in 2006, Larry worked as an independent RIA for two years and, before that, spent a decade as a bond trader for Merrill Lynch Capital Markets in Los Angeles and New York City.

 Nottingham Advisors offers both institutional and individual clients experience, sophistication, and professionalism when helping them achieve their goals.
 With over 40 years of serving Western New York and clients in more than 30 states, Nottingham tailors each solution to fit the specific needs of each client.